embergershared/WinFormLocalized/README.md

 The ComboBox content can be managed in 2 ways:

-  1. As an Items `Collection` directly in the ComboBox object
+  1. With an Items `Collection` directly in the ComboBox object

-  2. As a DataBinding to an external source
+  2. Through a DataBinding to an external source

 The `Option 1` is easy and when you understand how ComboBox operates, you can easily manipulate the [ComboBox.Items](https://learn.microsoft.com/en-us/dotnet/api/system.windows.forms.combobox.items?view=windowsdesktop-7.0) and [ComboBox.SelectedIndex](https://learn.microsoft.com/en-us/dotnet/api/system.windows.forms.combobox.selectedindex?view=windowsdesktop-7.0) properties with code.